 - 3.7 Waiting for STYLY 2.0’s Official Release

 - 3.8 Editing Your Scenes with STYLY Studio 2.0

 - 3.9 Testing Operations in STYLY 2.0 (Official Version)

 With the latest update, STYLY will officially upgrade its supported Unity version from Unity2017 to Unity2019.

 Through this update, STYLY will be upgraded to STYLY 2.0.

-Users and artists can and should read more details regarding this update in the following article.
+Users and artists can read more details regarding this update in the following article.

-Most of the uploaded Prefab and Scene, which have been developed using Unity2017, will work correctly in STYLY 2.0.
-However, a few of these developed Prefab and Scene may encounter compatibility issues with the latest update.
+Most of the uploaded Prefabs and Scenes, which have been developed using Unity2017, will work correctly in STYLY 2.0.
+However, a few of these developed Prefabs and Scenes may encounter compatibility issues with the latest update.
 These issues may include incorrect operations or abnormalities in appearance.

-Artists and users should load and reupload their developed Prefab and Scene using Unity2019 should they encounter these compatibility issues.
+Artists and users should load and re-upload their developed Prefabs and Scenes using Unity2019 should they encounter these compatibility issues.